By: Andrew Forrest - Updated May 2025

 Other insoles are designed for particular activities or sports and have extra padding and support in the areas most impacted during these activities.

-Basic insoles can be picked up on Amazon from around £5 upwards, but the ones above in our 'best of' list have been specifically designed to help with certain problems or just provide more comfort and support on your walk.
+Basic insoles can be purchased on Amazon from around £5 upwards, but the ones featured in our 'best of' list have been specifically designed to address certain problems or just provide additional comfort and support on your walk.

 Orthotics were and still are prescription medical devices that you wear inside your shoes or boots under your feet, to correct biomechanical foot issues with how you walk.
 They can help to alleviate pain caused by plantar fasciitis, bursitis, arthritis, diabetes, flat feet, overpronation and supination.
 These were and still are custom-made for your feet by podiatrists.
 My first two pairs of insoles were custom-made ones.

-Where the line has become blurred is that many insoles found in shops now have a lot more innovations built into them and are fashioned out of materials that attempt to do exactly the same job as the custom-made ones.
-The big difference between the two is the price, the insoles above range from around £20-£45, whereas custom-built insoles could be almost ten times that price.
+The line has become blurred because many insoles found in shops now incorporate numerous innovations and are crafted from materials that aim to achieve the same results as custom-made ones.
+The big difference between the two is the price.
+The insoles above range from around £20-£50, whereas custom-built insoles could be almost ten times that price.

 In my mind, these more high-tech insoles that correct biomechanical issues are really orthotics.